-Radiation safety objectives completed in 2023 included those related to implementation of the updated radiation protection regulation requirements for eye dose and pregnant and breastfeeding nuclear energy workers, as well as objectives related to radiation safety training.
-Of the five radiation safety objectives carried forward into 2023 from previous years, three remain in progress and of the three objectives set in 2023, two remain in progress.
+Radiation safety objectives completed in 2024 included the review of all radiation training modules and sessions to determine if they can be streamlined.
+Training needs analysis (TNA) was completed, and no changes were identified.
+Implementation of the updated CNSC Radiation Protection Regulations SOR/2000-203 as they relate to Pregnant and Breastfeeding Nuclear Energy Workers was completed.
+Training was completed for all female nuclear energy workers.
+Implementation of an electronic health screening form was completed.
+Of the eight radiation safety objectives carried forward into 2024 from previous years, five remain in progress.
 These objectives include follow-up activities for the Th-230 in DRaff assessment, for additional assessment of potential beta exposures, and implementation of several electronic forms and tracking systems for RP activities as well as an update to the Derived Release Limit report.
 These objectives will be carried over to 2024, with additional electronic forms being added to the objective.
-Additional support from the corporate office has been secured to assist completion of these activities in 2024.
+Additional support from the corporate office has been secured to assist completion of these activities in 2025.

 As part of the work of the joint workplace health and safety committee, updates on the status of the radiation protection program are discussed at the monthly meetings and employees are encouraged to bring forward any questions or concerns.
 In addition to this committee, a separate ALARA committee is in place.
 This committee meets regularly to review and discuss radiation safety related incidents and issues, and to make recommendations for improvements.
-Projects addressed by the committee in 2023 included spray nozzles on the dryers and the fabrication of a shield for blade changes.
+Projects addressed by the committee in 2024 included ordering new instrumentation to replace the problematic SmartCam's.
+A new instrument called ICam has been ordered and will be tested at BRR to see if it is superior to the SmartCam's currently in use.